 German researchers in 2002 found that 40 percent of people who had surgery were severely handicapped within 17 years.
 A study done at the University of Iowa found that adults who don't have scoliosis surgery have a much better quality of life.
 In 2007, another report stated that no studies prove that scoliosis patients get long-term benefits from surgery.

 While doctors may debate statics, most agree that the hardware used in spinal fusions cannot last 60+ years.
-The ScoliSMART™ Clinic doctors only recommend surgery in rare cases of an extreme curvature because research cannot prove the benefits of spinal surgery and we have talked to thousands of adults who developed lifelong chronic pain after surgery (many of whom had no pain prior to surgery).
+The ScoliSMART Clinics doctors only recommend surgery in rare cases of an extreme curvature.
+Research cannot prove the benefits of spinal surgery and we have talked to thousands of adults who developed lifelong chronic pain after surgery (many of whom had no pain prior to surgery).

-Our goal is to help families catch scoliosis early so children can start muscle retraining exercises that halt progression and reduce curvature.
-Early Stage Scoliosis Intervention is the answer.
-However, we help children with curves measuring over 25 degrees and adults, too.
+Yes!
+Many orthopedic surgeons support scoliosis exercise treatments.
+Our hope is to help families catch scoliosis early so children can start Posture Memory retraining exercises that halt progression and reduce curvature.
+Early Stage Scoliosis Intervention is ideal; but, every child (and adult) with scoliosis deserves a better way to treat scoliosis regardless of their age or curve size!

 ScoliSMART Clinics is committed to treating the WHOLE scoliosis condition, not only the curve.
 Genetic & clinical testing with targeted nutrient therapies, expert in-office treatment programs, and the world’s only ScoliSMART Activity Suit provides patients of all ages with the most comprehensive, most effective, and least invasive treatment options available worldwide.

 Click the images below to get more information about the ScoliSMART Doctors.